seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 Persistent UI Tree
 ```

----
+Next.js App Router is designed around this persistent tree: stable shells (layouts) plus changing leaves (pages and child components). [dev](https://dev.to/prateekshaweb/nextjs-app-router-for-beginners-pages-layouts-and-navigation-4kd)

+***

 # What Is the App Router?

-The App Router is a routing system based on the file system.
+The App Router is a **file‑system–based router** for React. [dev](https://dev.to/prateekshaweb/nextjs-app-router-for-beginners-pages-layouts-and-navigation-4kd)

 Your folders become your URLs.